s-ccs/OSFClient.jl/README.md

 - osf_download files via their `id` directly from OSF

 ## Missing features
-This is really a barebone OsfClient, many things are missing:
+This is really a barebone OSFClient, many things are missing:
 - authentification
 - upload files
 - create or modify metadata/projects